PHYS5036/Sim/README.md

 # Sim
-Simulation software and set up
+Simulation software and set up for PHYS5036 labs